 Without a high-quality tennis court dryer, things could get very difficult for organizers in getting the courts ready in time and the umpteen delays, especially in regions where rain isn’t too far away at any given point.

 Rain delays in sports in general and tennis in particular increase costs, add frustration and in general make it an organizational nightmare.
+Not to mention the risk of injuries (you can reduce that risk to a small extent wearing tennis shoes for wet weather but one cannot be careful enough).

 In this piece below we have made a mention of some of the best court drying equipment that can be used by tennis organizers, tournaments and clubs in general to get the play resumed as quickly as possible after the rain has stopped.